romangarms/OP-1Z-Sample-Manager/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Issues
 Resolves # (issue num)

-Note any related issues (Delete if there are None)
+Note any related issues (Delete if there are none)

 ## How Has This Been Tested?